dinhquan/iOSVectorIcons/README.md

 Icon(.ionicons(.home), size: 24, color: .blue)
 ```

-Generaly, we create an Icon with `IconFont`, size/color (optional).
-IconFonts are defined as enum so it's strong typed, you are guaranteed no typo in your code.
+Generally, we create an Icon with IconFont, size/color (optional). `IconFont` is defined as enum so it's strong typed, you are guaranteed no typo in your code.

+#### Button
 Create a button with `IconButton`

 ```swift